Goldman launches European ETF business to cash in on passive boom

-LONDON (Reuters) - Goldman Sachs Asset Management (GS.N) launched a European Exchange Traded Fund (ETF) business and its debut product on Thursday, as it bids to take a bigger slice of the fast growing market for listed passive investment strategies.
+LONDON, Sept 26 (Reuters) - Goldman Sachs Asset Management launched a European Exchange Traded Fund (ETF) business and its debut product on Thursday, as it bids to take a bigger slice of the fast growing market for listed passive investment strategies.

 The first ETF is the Goldman Sachs ActiveBeta U.S. Large Cap Equity UCITS ETF, a European version of the bank’s $6.5 billion flagship U.S. product.